EugeneZmeuk/questdb.io/docs/reference/api/influxdb-line-protocol.md

   like to define a partition strategy, you should [CREATE](/docs/reference/sql/create-table/) the table beforehand.
 - When the timestamp is empty, QuestDB will use the server timestamp.

+### Difference from InfluxDB

+QuestDB TCP Receiver uses ILP as both serialization and the transport format.
+InfluxDB on other hand uses HTTP as the transport and ILP as serialization format.
+For this reason the existing InfluxDB client libraries will not work with QuestDB.

 ### Generic example